-However the journey to ROI from these new technologies is proving to be far more challenging than first anticipated for numerous business leaders.
-Many are discovering that despite significant investment and effort, initiatives and new tooling may fail to scale beyond prototype to production and ultimately become a significant cost rather than bringing the return that is required.
+However the journey to ROI from these new technologies is proving to be far more challenging than first anticipated for many business leaders.
+Many are discovering that despite significant investment and effort, initiatives and new tooling may fail to scale beyond prototype to production and ultimately become a significant cost versus bringing return.